 5. Monitor and Audit The Procedures You Have In Place

-Keep an eye on your network and systems.
+Keep an eye on your network and monitor your infrastructure.
 Regularly audit logs and review security reports to detect any anomalies or anything that looks suspicious.

 Identifying potential security issues early allows for swift intervention and reduces the impact of a breach.
 You should also consider implementing intrusion detection systems (IDS) and intrusion prevention systems (IPS) to enhance your online security.